◆ Support the Campaign ◆

 Leaders must come together to serve, not to be served.
 Martin will promote this ethos through a periodic Islanders’ forum — bringing real community dialogue into policy-making.

 Every Islander has the right to be heard, housed, and supported — and every leader has a responsibility to make that a reality.
-Martin believes that rights without accountability are hollow; as Senator, he will champion fiscal, social, and civic responsibility to ensure government decisions genuinely serve all Islanders, not just the few.
+Martin believes that rights without accountability are hollow; as Senator, he will champion fiscal, social, and civic responsibility to ensure government decisions genuinely serve all Islanders.

 “Hate Doesn’t Belong Here.”